techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/06_infrastructure_architecture.md

 - [x] HTTPS Listener is a protocol
 - [x] ping is another protocol

-Favorite Errors message so far:
+Favorite Error messages so far:

 - [x] "message": "At least one resource deployment operation failed.
 Please list deployment operations for details.
 Please see https://aka.ms/arm-deployment-operations for usage details."
 - [x] Database: "code":"MissingRegistrationForLocation","message":"The subscription is not registered for the resource type 'privateDnsZones' in the location 'westeurope'.
 Please re-register for this provider in order to have access to this location.".
 See deploy.sh for solution that is not working YET.